uwblueprint/jump-math/README.md

 ## Workflow Management 🛠
 - **Branching**: To begin any feature work or bug fixes, branch off of `staging`.
 Prefix your branch name with the contributor name and name your branch in a way that is relevant and meaningful.
 For example, `joyce/readme-update`.
 - **Commits**: When working on your branch, commit early and often.
 Make your commit messages descriptive and meaningful.
 By default, the linter will run - you must fix all linting errors before merging.
 - **Pull Requests**: While working on a ticket, open a draft PR.
-Upon completing and testing your changes locally, click `Ready for Review` to publish your PR for review and tag a reviewer(s).
-At least one reviewer must approve your PR for you to merge your branch into `staging`.
+Upon completing and testing your changes locally, click `Ready for Review` to publish your PR for review.
+Please tag @carissa-tang, @joyce-shi and any other team members who are working on related tickets as reviewers. **Anyone else is also welcome to leave PR reviews!** At least one reviewer must approve your PR for you to merge your branch into `staging`.

 ## Helpful Commands ⛑